 As the season progresses, most young players will hit a tough stretch.
 Pitchers lose one or more of the three most important things that make a successful pitcher – control, movement, and velocity.
-These three general areas are listed in order of importance and the following sections of this article will help restore a pitcher’s these essential elements to make them successful.
+These three general areas are listed in order of importance and the following sections of this article will help restore a pitcher’s essential elements to make them successful.

 Being able to spot pitches is the most important asset.
 When a pitcher’s control is lacking, the release point is inconsistent.
 Fixing some key mechanics will lead to a more consistent release point.